Microwave89/asmtest/README.md

 - --> r10, rdx, r8, r9 (all used and altered), r10, r11 (altered)

 - both leaf and frame functions can HOME up to 4 ARBITRARY 8-BYTE (r64, imm64, m64) values.
 (SHADOW SPACE):
+- Homing occurs as the FIRST INSTRUCTIONS within the called function, BEFORE ANY "push r64" or "sub rsp, XYZ" instructions are made.
+It is NOT necessary to perform homing though.

 someFunction PROC